 Office of Intergovernmental and Legislative Affairs

-Ron Rowe serves as the Assistant Director for the Office of Intergovernmental and Legislative Affairs, leading the Secret Service’s engagement with Congress, the Department of Homeland Security, and other government partners at the federal, state, and local levels.
-Mr. Rowe’s previous executive experience within the agency includes serving as the Chief of Staff to the Director (2021), Deputy Assistant Director for the Office of Protective Operations (2018-2021), and as the Deputy Assistant Director for the Office of Intergovernmental and Legislative Affairs (2017-2018).
+Vincent Tutoni serves as the Assistant Director for the Office of Intergovernmental and Legislative Affairs.
+In this capacity, he leads the Secret Service’s engagement with Congress, the Department of Homeland Security, and other government partners at the federal, state, and local levels.

 Mr. Tutoni has previously been appointed to senior executive positions within the agency.
 Notably, as the Special Agent in Charge of the Protective Intelligence and Assessment Division (2020-2021), Chief of Staff to the Director (2021-2023) and as the Deputy Assistant Director for the Office of Intergovernmental and Legislative Affairs (2023).